corbtastik/yolo/BACKLOG.md

 ## ASAP

-* Dark / Light mode toggle, all the cool kids are doing it.
 * Responsiveness, laptop screen.
 * Create tutorial for adding custom lightbox.
 * Create tutorial for adding custom theme.